reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 }
 ```

-This configuration class will create a `LDClient` instance and add it to the Spring application context.
-It's important that the client is a singleton because it is stateful and we don't want to waste resources by having multiple client instances with the same state.
+This configuration class will create an `LDClient` instance and add it to the Spring application context.
+On instantiation, the client will download the current targeting rules from a LaunchDarkly server.
+This means we should make sure that we don't instantiate a new `LDClient` instance for each feature flag evaluation.

 To create the `LDClient` instance, we inject the SDK key.